kwizzad/kwizzad-ios/Documentation/migration.md

 ---

-### User experience: requesting and presenting ads
+## User experience : requesting and presenting ads

 We recommend you request an ad from Kwizzad right when the view you want to display it in has finished loading.